joshbegley/nyt-latest/README.md

 `Auburn lost a slugfest at Duke, but the Tigers still deserve to lead a sizable group of the SEC's best teams vying for rankings supremacy.`\
 https://nytimes.com/athletic/5975620/2024/12/09/college-basketball-top-25-auburn-tennessee/

-**Pulisic set to miss at least two weeks with calf muscle tear**\
+**Pulisic sidelined until 2025 with calf muscle tear**\
-`USMNT and Milan forward Christian Pulisic is set to be sidelined for at least two weeks after sustaining a minor tear to a muscle in his right calf.`\
+`USMNT and Milan forward Christian Pulisic is set to be sidelined until early January after sustaining a minor tear to a muscle in his right calf.`\
 https://nytimes.com/athletic/5980722/2024/12/09/christian-pulisic-injury-update-milan/

 **Blues mailbag, part 1: Bannister's raw deal, praise for Kyrou and Thomas' 4 Nations snub**\